Oral & Vision Health Blog

 Kids and adults alike love Halloween.
 But, our favorite Halloween treats can be a nightmare for our teeth.
 Sugary snacks combined with biting down on hard candy can lead to decay and even cracked teeth.
 While it's hard to keep kids from attacking their candy piles, there are some smart choices you can make to decrease the odds of spending extra time with your dentist this holiday season.

-Below are some tips for dental care for kids on Halloween:
+Here are some tips for dental care for kids to ensure both you and your child enjoy a fun-filled, oral health-focused Halloween:

 Examine candy: Kids should not eat any candy until you have had a chance to check it.
 Wrappers should be intact and free from tears.
 The candy itself should be consistent in color and look fresh.
 Candy that's recycled from Valentine's Day (or worse, Christmas) should not be eaten months later.